 Keep in mind that you might also benefit from joint travel insurance if you travel with your spouse or partner.

 What your travel insurance covers depends on the insurer, but a typical policy will cover:

-Make sure you keep an eye out for what’s not included in your travel insurance policy.
+Make sure you keep an eye out for exclusions in your travel insurance policy.
 For example, many policies exclude pre-existing conditions.
-You’ll often have to pay more or find a specialist policy to cover those.
+You'll often have to pay more or find a specialist policy to cover those.
 Make sure you understand the policy before you purchase it.

 What if your trip is cancelled?

 Travel insurance typically includes cover for cancellation, curtailment, or delays.
 However, the level of cover can vary between insurers, so you should check the terms and conditions.

 Cancellation cover lets you claim for the cost of your holiday up to a certain amount if you must cancel your plans.
 Note that travel insurers don't usually cover airlines cancelling your flights; you can get compensation for this straight from the airline.
 Insurers also have different policies around how they deal with travel delays.

 Coronavirus continues to disrupt travel.
 The Financial Conduct Authority (FCA) warned consumers to not rely on past-pandemic knowledge when it comes to buying senior citizen travel insurance.
 Your travel insurance policy typically isn't valid if you travel against the latest travel advice from the Foreign, Commonwealth and Development Office (FCDO).
 You also have to follow any local entry requirements in place, including testing or isolation guidelines.
 You can find more information about Covid-19 and travel insurance here.